lvarin/websocat-template/CSC-DOCS.md

 oc process -f websocat-template/websocat-template.yaml -p DATABASE_SERVICE=mongodb -p DATABASE_PORT=27017 | oc create -f -
 ```

+This will launch the websocat proxy.
+It assumes that the DB was launched using the default parameters.

 ![oc template websocat](oc-template-websocat.png)

 * Write down URL